GMP for IPO

 A grey market stock refers to shares that are bought and sold unofficially before a company’s official Initial Public Offering (IPO).
 In this market, traders engage in unofficial transactions based on mutual trust, with no formal regulatory oversight.
 A limited group of individuals typically participates in such trades, and prices are determined by demand and supply expectations.
 Although grey market trading is legal in India, it is considered unofficial, as it operates outside recognised stock exchanges.
 Importantly, trades conducted in the grey market cannot be formally settled until the IPO is launched and the shares are listed on an exchange.
 This market provides an early indication of investor sentiment and expected stock performance before official listing and public trading begins.

-How does grey market work?
+How does the Grey Market work?

 Here is a breakdown of how the grey market works in the context of trading securities: